 n., The date (and, possibly, the time of day) of a record, included in the record by its author, or by the electronic system on the author's behalf, in the course of its compilation.
 Syn.: date of compilation.
-See also: topical date.
+[Archives]